Sup2point0/Assort/~writing/Precipice.md

 And finally my eyes unlock, and I’m squinting at the relieved smile of a human face.

 *“Just take a moment.
-You’re safe here.”*
+Oh man, you were almost out of it.
+Don’t worry, you’re safe here.”*

 ...Here?